 The Peninsula Music Society was founded in 1962 with the aim of fostering the appreciation and enjoyment of chamber, vocal, instrumental and orchestral music on the Mornington Peninsula.
 A Committee of about fifteen people was formed in 1962 with Mr. Max Piggott as President.
 The aim could, it was decided, be best achieved by the regular presentation of high quality concerts by world-renowned artists.

 The organisation was to be purely cultural with no view to profit.
 This idea was accepted by the Committee, which displayed great courage in facing the very big problem of finance.
 Interested people were invited to become members and subscribers to the Society.
 About 2/3rds of the patrons subscribed and about 1/3rd preferred to pay at the door.
-The task of securing artists of the standard the Committee had set for the 4 or 5 concerts held during the season each year was no easy one and we began an association with Musica Viva Australia which, through its Countrywide arm, has supplied up to half of our concert ensembles each season.
-In recent years, through our relationship with Chamber Music Australia we have regularly presented the winners of both the International and Australian Chamber Music Competitions.
+The task of securing artists of the standard the Committee had set for the 4 or 5 concerts held during the season each year was no easy one and we began an association with Musica Viva Australia which, through its Countrywide arm, supplied up to half of our concert ensembles each season.
+In recent years, Peninsula Music Society has sourced most of its artists directly.

 The principal executives in those early years were, Mr. Max Piggott, Mr. and Mrs. Robin Wilkins, Mrs. Sonia McKillop, Mr. W. Burchett, Mr. Ron Fallaw, Mr. Paul Offor, Mr. Jim Stanhope, Mrs N. Muir, Mr. J. Cairns, Mrs Dorcas Taylor (McClean), Mr. J. Worthington, Mrs Mirrie Buxton.
 The Society's patron was Dr. Margaret Sutherland C.B.E.
 Australian composer, whose help and interest were of great value.